moorepants/dissertation/eom.rst

 Introduction
 ============

-Attempting to derive the equations of motion of the Whipple model is pretty much what got me hooked into bicycle dynamics.
+Attempting to derive the equations of motion of the Whipple bicycle model was the first trigger which led me down the path to my dissertation topic.
 I attempted it for my class project in Mont Hubbard's winter 2006 multi-body dynamics class and struggle with it well into the summer before finally getting a mostly correct answer.
 After the fact, I realized much of my pain was cause by a single missing apostrophe in my Autolev computer code[#]_.
 Another student, Thomas Englehardt, in the class also derived the equations and helped me debug by sharing his code and going over his methods.
 It turned out that my orignial equations weren't "exactly" correct and it wasn't until Luke Peterson joined our lab and got the bicycle dynamics itch did I get the bugs sorted out in my derivation.
 Conversations and collaboration with Luke have improved the derivation significantly and influence much of what follows.
 Luke has also continued to improve the derivation with the goal of printing the first compact symbolic result.

 Derivation of the Non-linear Equations of Motion
 ================================================